NaailC/CSGOBUY/README.md

 ## Improvements

 Currently my application uses more than one microservice per container.
 Also, in some modules such as my strategy backend, I was unable to properly deploy replica containers due to the use of global variables.
 This severly impacted the robust-ness of my continuous deployment, as I was not able to properly persist rolling updates without some issues and downtime.
-However, if left alone,
+However, if left alone, the app will bring up the new build successfuly.

+## Author

+Naail Choudhury

+## Aknowledgements

+Harry Volker: Guidance and teaching throughout the course <br>
+Max Pattman: Help troubleshooting issues <br>
+Brenan Kirbky: Help troubleshooting issues <br>